Ravnur-Inc/ravplayer/ravnur-player-instructions.md

 player.setup(media, options);
 ```
 > [!NOTE]
  Important!
-Ensure to replace 'YOUR_MEDIA_SOURCE_URL' with the actual URL of your media source, and "YOUR_MEDIA_MIME_TYPE" with the appropriate MIME type of your media content.
+Ensure to replace `YOUR_MEDIA_SOURCE_URL` with the actual URL of your media source, and `YOUR_MEDIA_MIME_TYPE` with the appropriate MIME type of your media content.

-You can use the 'destroy' method to remove a player from the DOM and destroy it.
+You can use the `destroy` method to remove a player from the DOM and destroy it.

 ```
 player.destroy();